lars-3010/mcp-context-forge/docs/docs/manage/ui-customization.md

    ```
    This enables template + static reloads while you work.

-2. Start the dev server: `make dev` (serves the UI at http://localhost:8000).
+2. Start the dev server: `task dev` (serves the UI at http://localhost:8000).
 3. Edit any of the following and refresh your browser:
    - `mcpgateway/templates/admin.html`
    - `mcpgateway/static/admin.css`